ASCLnet/SWRegistryWorkshop/Logistics.md

 ### Dining
 College Park is a college town; you do not lack for choices in places to eat!
 For “Maryland-style” pizza, the place to go is The Original Ledo Restaurant (Ledo’s to locals); this pizza is consistently rated the best in the DC area and is what people who moved away want to eat when visiting the area.
+See the [Dining PDF](https://github.com/ASCLnet/SWRegistryWorkshop/blob/master/CollegeParkDining.pdf) for details.

 **In the PSC**
 Quantum Café: Quick grab-and-go sandwiches, salads, muffins, coffee, etc., 1st floor in lobby